 Island Bay Presbyterian Congregation seeks to take the way of Jesus into the wider community.
 Tēpu mō Tātou (literally: table for us all) is our project in Berhampore.
 Its focus is food and the social housing communities.

 In 2016 we employed a Community Minister, Bruce Hamill, who works a team from the congregation to find ways of being with and supporting, and learning from those in the community, who, for many and complex reasons, are disadvantaged and know what it’s like to struggle against the odds.
+In 2019 we commissioned a Family Ministry Enabler, Maria Cross to work in Berhampore particularly with families and children.

 We work with tenants and City Council to open up the Community Room more often and build community life.
 We spend a lot of time at the flats supporting people in times of crisis.
 We provide funds for people to transition to vaporisers and reduce the cost of smokes.
 We share a soup lunch once a week in the Community Room (soup provided by the congregation, baking from BGI and a generous Wellington business).
 We support a tenant-lead Cooking Class.
 We support a tenant-lead ‘Fixery’ where residents get advice and tools to fix a range of everyday items.
 We have a team of volunteers who (supported by tenant leaders – Kaitiaki) bring Kaibosh (food that would otherwise be wasted) every Saturday evening and hold regular community barbecues to create a festive atmosphere in the flats (especially in the summer).